 Emmys 2019 Complete Winners List: Fleabag & Chernobyl Win BIG; Game Of Thrones Bags 2 Awards

 Television's biggest night, the 71st Emmy Awards was held at the Microsoft Theater in Los Angeles.
-While Fleabag and Chernobyl won big by bagging four and three awards, respectively; Game Of Thrones that was nominated in 32 categories, bagged two awards - Outstanding Drama Series and Outstanding Supporting Actor in a Drama Series.
-The Marvelous Mrs. Maisel, which was nominated in 20 categories, also bagged two awards - Outstanding Supporting Actress and Actor in a Comedy Series awards.
+While Fleabag and Chernobyl won big by bagging four and three awards, respectively; Game Of Thrones that was nominated in 32 categories, bagged two awards - Outstanding Drama Series and Outstanding Supporting Actor in a Drama Series (Peter Dinklage).
+The Marvelous Mrs. Maisel, which was nominated in 20 categories, also bagged two awards - Outstanding Supporting Actress in a Comedy Series (Alex Borstein) and Outstanding Supporting Actor in a Comedy Series (Tony Shalhoub).

 Emmys 2019 Complete Winners List